 #1.
 Buy an integrated amplifier - It contains both the pre-amplifier/line stage function AND the amplifier function.
 Yep, it’s like a combo meal but MUCH better!
 There are quality, integrated offerings at every price point, but if you're smart, you’ll purchase one that contains a DAC and/or a quality phono stage, depending on your music vibe.
 If you already have separates (i.e. amp, pre-amp, headphone amplifier, DAC, & phono stage) that you enjoy, you probably spent more money -- but hey, at least you’re happy.
 Either way, you’re ready for Step 2.

 #2.
 Buy a Zafiro cable loom - This is the only way a true Audiophile connects components to the power outlets, speakers and each other.
 Simply stated - they don’t distort the signal!!!
 If you disagree, continue enjoying your ‘good’ sound and discontinue reading further.
 Real Audiophiles---Zafiro is the way!

 #4.
-Buy Source Components (i.e. Turntables, CD/DVD/Blu-ray/SACD disc players, Reel to Reel tape players, etc.) - After completing steps 1-3, you finally have a system that can deliver BETTER THAN GOOD sound.
+Buy Source Components (i.e. CD/DVD/Blu-ray/SACD disc players, DAC, Reel to Reel tape players, Turntables, etc.) - After completing Steps 1-3, you finally have a system that can deliver BETTER THAN GOOD sound.
 Step 4 is only for folks, like me, with a large, old school music/video library.
 You know the drill from here -- seek quality components.
 Smart people know cheap gives you exactly what you paid for.
-Now, if you’re into streaming, don’t waste time and money searching for a source component - they’re not necessary.
+Now, if you’re into streaming, focus on a great DAC.
+Don’t waste time and money searching for other source components - they’re not necessary.

 Alright kiddies, class is over for now.
 Get online and buy the right stuff and get beyond ‘good’ sound.